Sony and cameras

 Sony is one of the largest brands in the electronics market in the world, their first camera came out in 1988 but they didn't really take up market space till 1996 when they launched the first of the 'Cyber-shot' series.
-This series was a hit and based on this Sony cameras held a 20% share of the overall camera market which did eventually drop by around 2005 when DSLRs made waves.
+This series was a hit and based on it Sony cameras held a 20% share of the overall camera market which did eventually drop by around 2005 when DSLRs made waves.

-Which Sony camera you invest in is a matter of what kind of performance you expect out of your camera and also what you have in mind for how much you want to spend!
+Which Sony camera you invest in is a matter of what kind of performance you expect out of your camera and also what you have in mind for how much you want to spend.